有用GRAMMAR - IDIOM

 49. at first sight/glance 未加研究:

-At first sight/glance, the problem seemed insoluble (不能解決), but we
+At first sight/glance, the problem seemed insoluble (不能解決), but we found

 a solution after careful study.